isomerpages/govtech-corp/media/technews/_posts/2021-09-10-post-Why you should not ignore OS and app updates.md

 <p>Your PCR or ART test result if you took a test in the last 24 hours</p>
 </li>
 </ul>
-<p>If you’re a foodie, you would know that&nbsp;<a href="https://www.straitstimes.com/singapore/restaurants-gear-up-to-check-diners-vaccination-status" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">dining in</a>&nbsp;at
+<p>If you’re a foodie, you would know that&nbsp;dining in&nbsp;at restaurants
-restaurants now require proof of vaccination or a negative COVID test, and that’s what the TraceTogether app now provides.</p>
+now require proof of vaccination or a negative COVID test, and that’s what the TraceTogether app now provides.</p>
 <h3>You crush bugs</h3>
 <p>Periodic updates to your phone and apps are a minor hassle compared to
 the problems brought about by bugs.</p>